The 9 Types

 Growth: 2s need to connect with their own feelings and needs, love others unconditionally for who they are, and don’t expect to be loved and valued by meeting others’ needs.

-Enneagram Type 2 Exemplar: (back to top)
+Enneagram Type 2 Exemplar:

 Type 3 is adaptive, ambitious, image-conscious, and hostile.
 They have a need to be productive, work hard and succeed.
 They are goal-focused, efficiency-oriented, but can also be competitive, impatient, narcissistic and image-driven.